vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 of all four udders of a cow for seven days; for seven days on milk of three udders, then seven days more on milk of one udder and fast for the next three days; destroys all sins.

-Mārkandeya q. by Mit. on Yāj.
+Mārkaṇḍeya q. by Mit. on Yāj.
 III.
 324. Somāṣṭamivrata-tithivrata; Śiva and Umā are deities; on 9th

 tithi with Monday worship of Śiva and Umā at night; bathing image with pañcagavya; worship Śiva under the names Vāmadeva and others; apply sandalwood paste and camphor to the right side of image and saffron and Turuska (olibanum) to the left; place sapphire on Devi's head and pearl on Śiva's head and worship with white and red flowers; homa of sesame with the name Sadyojāta; HV I. 833-835 (from Skanda).
 Bhay.
 U. 59 describes this vrata almost in the same words (1-23 ); Vāmadeva, Sadyojāta, Aghora, Tatpūruṣa, Iśāna are the five faces (or forms) of Śiva.